cazala/universal-gitbook/chapter1.md

 ],
 ```

-Add a public path to your `webpack.output`
+Add a public path to your `webpack.output`, that's where the Express will serve the bundle.

 ```js
 output: {